LuisF3/satellite-deforestation-monitor/README.md

 ### [Overview](#overview) | [Students](#students) | [Examples](#examples) | [References](#references)

-# satellite-deforestation-monitor
+# Satellite-deforestation-monitor

-Final project for the image processing course at the University of São Paulo (USP)
+This is the final project for the image processing course at the University of São Paulo (USP)

 ---
 ### Overview
 In this project we did a simple system for deforestation monitoring.

-In order to do this:
+In order to do this we did the following steps:
+ -

 ---
 ### Examples